 Once as I stood talking, the cell phone of a person sitting nearby jingled—but kept going, and in a timbre that sounded richer than an electronic one.
 Looking down, I perceived a small instrument held with both hands that played a tune with thumbs.
 The musician wore homemade-looking shoes with no socks.
-When I asked him about the instrument, he told me it was African but had to spell the word for me.
+He explained that it was African but had to spell the word for me.
 He had been inspired to make it by his three-year-old daughter who had clinked together two rings belonging to a washing machine hose.
 We chatted warmly.
 “Are you a friend of virtue?” he asked.
 “Do you mean a person, or the concept?”
 “The concept.”
 “I’m an apostle—but more of a Judas.”
 He laughed as I coveted his kalimba.

-Lucky path-crossing: with Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second” after all.
+Lucky path-crossing: with Bill Gardner, the ex-County Commissioner who didn’t “die for lack of a second.”
 Another serendipitous encounter—it’s Dennis, born in the same hospital as I was in Oak Park, Illinois.
-We step outside and invite Laura Polant to sit with us on the small deck, where we have a lively chat.
+We step outside and invite Laura Polant (one of the YogaJam “dakinies”) to sit with us on the deck, where we have a lively chat.

 Once David Maren of Tendergrass Farms asked around about advertising fresh sausage that by law couldn’t contain paprika.
 Some ideas: “gluten-free,” “paprika-free.”
 Once Gannon plied a computer program for casting one’s fortune (or something digital-mystical).
-Another time I read the description on a sack of Red Rooster beans and announced my aspiration to be “robust and sweet with a bright acidity.”
+Another time a denizen heard Dennis and me talk about religion and invited us to his church.
+Once I read the description on a sack of Red Rooster beans and announced my aspiration to be “robust and sweet with a bright acidity.”

-At eye-level with the stoplight, the balcony also allows a person to look down onto parked vehicles as well as onto tractor-trailers as they negotiate the corner to the right.
-And allows a nosy person to spot the frequent passenger who doesn’t need a shoulder belt.
+At eye-level with the stoplight, the balcony also allows a person to gaze down onto parked vehicles, onto tractor-trailers as they negotiate the corner to the right, and onto the frequent passenger with no need for a shoulder belt.

 One twenty-three-month-old enjoyed sitting on the balcony bench, rough-sawn, and picking out rotten splinters.
 “Hi!” he would call as he waved at people across the street.”Hi!” they would respond.
 “Red!” he exclaimed as the stoplight turned red; “Red!” he exclaimed as it turned green.

-Occupying the southeast corner of E. Main St. and Wilson St., this second-hand store was once the Esso Station, so the business itself is a twice-as-nice.
-(For a photograph of the original building, see Chapter 5 as well as Images of America: Floyd County, Floyd County Historical Society, Inc. Charleston, SC: Arcadia, 2012, p.
-77.)
+Occupying the southeast corner of E. Main and Wilson St., this second-hand store was once the Esso Station; thus the business itself is a twice-as-nice.*

-The owner, Daniel Bauer, has an impish wit, but I let it pass.
-Once I upbraided him for not filling my tank from the old pump, and I recommended a more professional uniform.
+The owner, Daniel Bauer, has an impish wit, but I always let it pass.
+Once I upbraided him for not running outside to fill my tank from the old pump, and I also recommended a more professional uniform.

 I also threatened to sue because the woven, tricycle-shaped flowerpot-holder that we bought and then gave our grandson caused him to mount and fall from it.
 And our visiting guest, who was trying out a bathtub in the courtyard, had to be rescued by friends when it tipped.

-Inside is a fascinating collection of bygones piled to the ceilings where mechanics used to work, and the mysterious veiled lady who introduces this chapter replaced the grease monkeys.
+Inside is a fascinating collection of bygones piled to the ceilings where mechanics used to wrench, and the mysterious veiled lady who introduces this chapter replaced the grease monkeys.

-About a table with brass decoration Marge said: “I kind of like the dentedness of it.”
+Marge saw a table with brass decoration: “I kind of like the dentedness of it.”
 This business supplied our door knocker, a lamp, a pair of rocking chairs (which we split with our bathtub pal), a gold-framed mirror, and a wrought-iron shelf for a bathroom.
-For the outdoors, two concrete benches, a wrought-iron candle-holder, and the light-orange head of Buddha (which I mistook for Mr. Peanut).
+For the outdoors, two concrete benches, a wrought-iron candle-holder, and the light-orange head of Buddha (which I first mistook for Mr. Peanut).
 Offspring received a cedar armoir, a walnut bookcase (“Gorgeous,” proclaimed Marge), a bedside table, and and a dresser-plus-lamp.
 We had to say a reluctant No to any number of objects and a relieved No Thanks to others.

 Little Sidney had eyes only for a metal race car, which he drove back to Charlotte.
 At our house toys are piled in a wooden “Arbuckles” box made to hold coffee-beans.
 No child can appreciate its notes of esthetic, utilitarian, and antiquarian.

-At our condo in South Carolina, a round, rotating, heavy piano stool parked in front of the electric piano.
-I value it especially for two reasons: “They don’t build ’em like that anymore” (as the carpet man declared), and we got it before Ann First.
-She had to be satisfied with a wooden column, which lends classical éclat to the inside of the old farmhouse:
+At our condo in South Carolina, we parked a round, rotating, heavy piano stool front of the electric piano.
+I value it especially for two reasons: (1) “They don’t build ’em like that anymore” (as the carpet man declared), and (2) we got it before Ann First.
+She had to be satisfied with a wooden column that lends classical éclat to the inside of the old farmhouse:

 Among the file of old post cards I found one that pictured Bok Tower in Florida, a 250-foot, neo-Gothic art-deco carillon.
 I sent the card, originally mailed in 1948 with a message about the weather, back to Lake Wales in an envelope, and received a thank-you note from the Bok folks.

-Eight or nine presidents from now, maybe one of today’s children, having become a grandfather, will be poking around a second-hand store.
-His young companion is still much shorter than a capacious, once-fancy, now-rickety, piece of wooden furniture.
+Imagine eight or nine presidents from now.
+Maybe one of today’s children, having become a grandfather, will be poking around a second-hand store.
+His pal is much shorter than a wooden console–capacious, once-fancy, now-rickety.
 The child works its bi-fold door, admires its sculpted woodwork, inspects its now-dull brass fittings.
 He eyes its numerous shelves and recesses, its three drawers and as many black-surfaced slide-outs–no doubt meant for an old-time computer keyboard, a handwriting surface, and a printer.
-Folding its side-plank down, he finds enough space to stow a large, rolled-up map.
+Folding its side-plank down, he exposes a space large enough to stow (say) a large, rolled-up map of a county.
 Then he tips his head and peers into a vacancy between pullouts.